-The EU’s general data protection regulation (GDPR) will come into force in May next year, replacing all data protection legislation in EU member states.
-Currently, the Information Commissioner can issue a monetary penalty notice of up to £500,000 for Data Protection Act 1998 breaches.
-The GDPR will introduce much higher fines.
-The government is also pushing through a data protection bill, which will replace the Data Protection Act and set new standards for protecting data, in accordance with the EU regulation.
+The EU’s general data protection regulation (GDPR) came into force in May 2018, replacing all data protection legislation in EU member states.
+Previously, the Information Commissioner could issue a monetary penalty notice of up to £500,000 for Data Protection Act 1998 breaches.
+The GDPR introduced much tougher fines.
+The Data Protection Act 2018 incorporated the GDPR into UK law.

 The legislation applies to the “processing” of “personal data”, both terms being very widely defined.
 This means that practically any business operating in the UK which holds information about individuals (whether employees, customers or anyone else) is affected.
 Since breaches of Data Protection laws can result in criminal as well as civil liability (not to mention adverse publicity), you cannot afford to ignore your Data Protection obligations.